silverhammermba/blog/_posts/2018-08-13-osx-jenkins.markdown

 categories: etc
 ---

+#### Updated 2019-02-28

 I work on a couple iOS apps on a small team.
 We collaborate via Bitbucket and review each others' pull requests before each merge.
 We wanted a continuous integration setup that would report build or unit test failures right in each pull request.
 We did this with Jenkins.
-The resulting setup is very simple and easy to maintain, but I was surprised at how few resources I could find on the web about it.
+The resulting setup is pretty simple and easy to maintain, but I was surprised at how few resources I could find on the web about it.
 This is what I did.